 But what about knowing how your cloud strategy will impact the business goals in the future?

-Cloud migration is a journey, not a one-time checkpoint on your modernization checklist.
-And your handle on and utilization of your interconnected cloud infrastructure needs to be able to scale and mature alongside your ever-changing business goals.
+5. Be Ready to Scale With Flexibility and AutomationCloud migration is not a one-time checkpoint on your modernization checklist.
+Your handle on and utilization of your interconnected cloud infrastructure needs to scale and mature alongside ever-changing business goals.

-Sounds obvious, sure, but which tooling and approach you decide to use to manage this journey is what will determine how agile and future-ready your organization will be.
+Which tooling and approach you decide to use to manage this journey is what will determine how agile and future-ready your organization will be.

 - How can I easily add more business layers and relationships to this picture?

-🔍How can I connect and understand how migrating to the cloud impacts everything from processes, to people, to strategies and more?
+- How can I connect and understand how migrating to the cloud impacts everything from processes, to people, to strategies and more?

-🔍How can I keep my data as relevant and up to date as possible, quickly and confidently, within an organization and industry that’s constantly in flux?
+- How can I keep my data as relevant and up-to-date as possible, quickly and confidently, within an organization and industry that’s constantly in flux?

-🔍How can I easily integrate the data, tooling, and communication platforms we already have?
+- How can I easily integrate the data, tooling, and communication platforms we already have?

-🔍How can we spend less time managing data and more time planning and preparing for multiple futures?
+- How can we spend less time managing data and more time planning and preparing for multiple futures?

 Cloud Migration Checklist Summary

-🔑 4.
-Prepare for multiple potential scenarios: By branching your roadmaps with Scenarios.
+4. Prepare for multiple potential scenarios: By branching your roadmaps with Scenarios.

-Ruth leads UX writing at Ardoq.
-Originally from England, she's spent the last six years building a name for herself in Oslo as a no-BS words nerd and advocate for delightful customer journeys - and has increased tea consumption at Ardoq HQ tenfold.
+Ruth Rostrup Ruth is an independent UX writer.
+She's spent the last several years building a name for herself as a no-BS words nerd and advocate for delightful customer journeys.